 When you are in a hurry, consider an air fryer to cook leftover stuffed peppers.
 You will not feel differences between the freshly cooked dish and the reheated one in this process.
 With just stuffed peppers and an air fryer, you are able to serve a meal.

-Step 1: Preheat the air fryer to help fasten the reheating process (you can also thaw frozen peppers in the microwave for 20-30 seconds).
+Step 1: Preheat the air fryer to 350 degrees F to help fasten the reheating process (you can also thaw frozen peppers in the microwave for 20-30 seconds).

-Step 3: The reheating time will be 5 minutes for refrigerated stuffed peppers and 15 minutes for frozen ones.
+Step 3: The reheating time at 350 degrees F will be 5 minutes for refrigerated stuffed peppers and 15 minutes for frozen ones.

-Step 4: Flip the other side of peppers while cooking them halfway.
-Place them out and enjoy.
+Step 4: Flip to the other side of the peppers while cooking them halfway.
+Take them out and enjoy.

 Method 3: Use A Microwave (Effortless and Time-saving)